I’m Still Here, Still Bright When The Night Comes, Still Burning.. Still Bright When The Night Comes

 Time: of course kids have the luxury of not being responsible for keeping time, getting places on time or deciphering how long something “should” last.
 But they’re intuitive about it, not quiet when they’re hungry.
 Run into the ocean without a plan or overthinking it when they’re hot or just want to for the hell of it.
 When we’re not present or enjoying the moment, where we are now, for what it is then I think that is actually “wasting time.”
 Why are we always wasting time tracking time?

 Humor: stupid shit is funny and that’s just the cold hard facts.
 A big ass burp out of nowhere is funny, admit it.
 The way the seagull is hopping around looking for food, it’s cute it’s funny!
 Getting knocked over by a wave, it is fucking FUNNY!
 Silly shit, stupid shit, simple shit… Kids aren’t bitter, they don’t care what people think or what they look like.
-They laugh at these things because, their find-something-humorous to laugh program is automatic.
+They laugh at these things because, their find-something-humorous to laugh pipeline is automatic.
 They don’t have to think about it, don’t have preconceived judgements or attitudes or hate.
 We gotta laugh at more stupid shit.

 Appearances: kids do not give one single fuck what their hair looks like at the beach.
 Not ONE.
 Running around here with sand everywhere, wind blowing, in and out of the water… who cares?
 They’re not working on their tans, not wearing coverups to hide anything, don’t care where their bathing suit is from.
 It’s kind of funny how kids know exactly how to treat their bodies correctly: use them for what they’re made for.
 Run, walk, dance, throw balls, dig sand, jump waves, swim.
 They appreciate being able to do all these things, they aren’t worried what they look like while doing them.